 How to download the kids travel journal

 First, enter your first name and email in the field below.
-Second, open up your email, and in a few minutes or less you should receive an email.
-Click on the button in the email to confirm your subscription to the Explorer Momma newsletter and your bonus kids travel journal should then download to your computer.
+Second, in a few minutes or so you should receive an email.
+Click on the button in the email to download the PDF to your computer.

 What do you think of the journal?